 We own a properly diversified and high quality collection of investments to participate in growth while being protected from the inevitable bumps along the way.

-You and your portfolio are in a strong position.
+You remain in a strong position financially.

 The view from Brian Belski, BMO’s Chief Investment Strategist: